Trip Details

 • 3620m

-Today, we have two options: trek to Sibu or trek Yangze Gompa.
-Trekking to Yangze Gompa takes longer hours so we choose trekking to sibu.
+Today, we have two options: trek to Sibu or trek to Yangze Gompa.
+Trekking to Yangze Gompa takes longer hours so we choose trekking to Sibu.
 But still some trekker prefer trekking to Yangze Gompa from Saldang.
-On the way, we pass many chortens, mani walls and monasteries.
-We also pass Namdo village and Namdo monastery befor we get Sibu.
+On the way, we pass many chortens, mani walls, and monasteries.
+We also pass Namdo village and Namdo monastery before we get to Sibu.
 Walking along the trail on the riverbank, we, finally, get to Sibu.

 • BF/Lunch/Dinner